-Although at first glance, rather than spotting so much of stylishness, its entire body build quality rather looks rudimentary.
+Although at first glance, rather than spotting so much stylishness, its entire body build quality rather looks rudimentary.
 But to our amazement, the truck drew attention.
 A couple of curious motorists and acquaintances approached us to ask questions.
-Given it a second look, its attention grabbing ability is attributable not only to its compactness, but also its pretty huge headlights, wrap-around bumper and huge windshield.
+Given it a second look, its attention-grabbing ability is attributable not only to its compactness, but also its pretty huge headlights, wrap-around bumper and huge windshield.

 Comfort and Space

 Interior space in the driver and single passenger compartment is not what you would describe as being hyper-roomy.
 However, for a vehicle of Super Carry’s size, its maker deserves kudos for space management.
 Headroom is generous for five-feet tall.
 Same goes for the legroom and shoulder room.

 Driver and passenger’s seats are reasonably comfortable for a long journey.
 There is a bit of useful space between the driver and passenger.

 The driving position is high and upright, a feature that translates to excellent driving visibility.

 Headlamp and indicator light control handle, as well as screen washer and wiper control, are just below the steering wheel, so accessible to the driver.